thonhaus/deye2mqtt/README.md

 [Deutsche Version weiter unten (german version below)](#german)

 This script reads the current performance data from a Deye inverter and publishes it via MQTT.
-It uses the web interface provided by the inverter.
+The current production output, total production of the current day, and total power production are all read.
+Unfortunately, the Deye inverter only provides new data every ~6 minutes, so real-time reading is not possible.
+This is also the case when it is connected to the cloud (where the data is not updated more frequently).

-There are many other projects that read data from the cloud or directly communicate with the inverter via Modbus protocol.
-As I would like to operate it cloud-free and all Modbus variants did not work, this project was created based on an idea by bonnerchen from openhabforum.de.
+There are many other projects that either read the data from the cloud or communicate directly with the inverter via the Modbus protocol.
+Since I would like to operate this project without using the cloud, and none of the Modbus variants worked for me (and Modbus doesn't offer any advantage as the data cannot be read more frequently), this project was developed based on an idea by [bonnerchen from openhabforum.de](https://openhabforum.de/viewtopic.php?t=7488&sid=1b9b04f9b1eca4617b91f5822d6c7d70).

-It is designed to run as a system service and automatically start when the system starts.
-The script runs completely cloud-free, and the cloud function of the inverter can be prevented.
-To do this, simply block internet access for the inverter in the router.
+It is designed to be executed as a systemd service and automatically started when the system boots.
+The script runs completely without the cloud, and the cloud function of the inverter can be prevented by simply blocking internet access for the inverter in the router.

 ## Compatible devices
 All devices that provide this web interface are compatible: